 What Will I be Doing

-This will be determined by the local culture, as well as the vision and personality of your in-country Host.
+This will be determined by the local culture, as well as the vision and personality of your in-country host.
 You might start early each day or you might not start until noon.
 You might be finished by dinner, or you might not finish until bed time.
 Regardless of the schedule, please realize you are there to support the work of the local leadership.

 Who will lead my team?

 Teams are usually lead by an FCA staff person.
 Leaders usually have had previous cross-cultural and/or leadership experience in their church, college, or job.
-Your trip leader will work in partnership with the in-country Host, who may be a native in that country, or a long-term missionary who is familiar with the culture.
+Your trip leader will work in partnership with the in-country host, who may be a native in that country, or a long-term worker who is familiar with the culture.
 These partners live every day in the culture where you are serving for a short time.
 They have invested much time and many resources into their ministry there.
-Your outreach will support their overall strategy for ministering in that area.
+Your trip will support their overall strategy for ministering in that area.
 Please submit yourself to their leadership.
 Years of ministry could be permanently damaged by not paying attention to their instructions.